View JIMMY PALMER's Obituary on heralddemocrat.com and share memories

 |

 Jim was 88 years old.
-Survivors include his wife of 32 years, Artie C. Palmer; and half-sister Suzye Marino of Irving, Texas.
+Survivors include his wife of 32 years, Artie C. Palmer; and step-sister Suzye Marino of Irving, Texas.
 Jim was pre-deceased by a stepson, Bill Cardenas.

 He worked in the Coast Guard for 42 years and also worked for TXU for 32 years.
 Jim also prepared taxes at H&R Block for 27 years in Farmers Branch.